josephwmarsh/josephwmarsh.github.io/index.md

 I am a Mechanical Engineering student at Oregon State University with a focus in physical design, thermal systems, and data-driven problem solving.

+Core Competencies: Mechanical Design (Siemens NX & ANSYS), Thermal Systems, Numerical Programming (MATLAB & Python), and Systems Decision Analysis

-Feel free to explore my technical projects below, or connect with me on LinkedIn to discuss upcoming mechanical engineering opportunities!
+Feel free to explore my technical projects above, or connect with me on LinkedIn to discuss upcoming mechanical engineering opportunities!